CMPS-6100/lab-07-template/lab-08.md

     13
     ```

-    `cmdargs_test.sh` is provided in the `tests` directory for you to test your
-    program.
-See `tests/README.md` for instructions on how to run it.

 ## String Splitting

 In the next lab, you will implement your own tiny shell.
 One of the key subroutines is to take in a command entered as a string on the command